SM Spirituality Media

 Two distinct meanings

-Freud's Ich is a structural component of a healthy psyche — the part that does the actual work of negotiating between desire, prohibition and reality.
-Strong ego in Freudian terms is good; weak ego is associated with psychopathology.
-Tolle's ego is closer to what Freud would have called narcissism or false self — the constructed image one maintains and defends, the running internal commentary that calls itself me.
-Tolle's transcending the ego is not a Freudian regression to weak ego; it is something different from what Freud was describing.
+Freud's Ich is a structural component of a healthy psyche.
+It does the work of negotiating between desire, prohibition, and reality.
+A strong ego in Freudian terms is a good thing.
+A weak ego is associated with psychopathology.
+Tolle's ego is closer to what Freud would have called narcissism or false self: the constructed image one maintains and defends, the internal commentary that calls itself me.
+Tolle's transcending the ego is not a Freudian regression to weak ego.
+It is pointing at something different from what Freud was describing.

 What the spiritual sense is pointing at

-What Tolle, Adyashanti, Spira and most non-dual teachers are pointing at when they use ego is: the assumed centre of experience — the me who appears to be having all this experience — is itself part of what is being experienced.
+Tolle, Adyashanti, Spira, and most non-dual teachers use ego to mean the assumed centre of experience.
+The me who appears to be having all this experience is itself part of what is being experienced.
 There is no separate observer behind it.
-The continuous reinforcement of that assumed observer (through worry, defensive narrative, comparison with others, identification with body and history) is what they call ego activity.
-Recognising it as activity rather than as an entity is the doorway out.
+The continuous reinforcement of that assumed observer through worry, defensive narrative, comparison with others, and identification with body and history is what they call ego activity.
+Seeing it as activity rather than as an entity is the doorway they point toward.

 Where to read it cleanly

-Eckhart Tolle's *A New Earth* is the most patient long-form exposition of the spiritual sense of ego in contemporary literature.
-For the Freudian sense, the introductory clinical literature on object-relations theory (Winnicott, Kohut) is more useful than Freud's own, which is now of mainly historical interest.
-Conflating the two senses is responsible for a lot of muddled spiritual conversation.
+Eckhart Tolle's *A New Earth*§ is the most patient long-form exposition of the spiritual sense of ego in contemporary literature.
+For the Freudian sense, the clinical literature on object-relations theory by Winnicott and Kohut is more useful than Freud's own writing, which is now mainly of historical interest.
+Conflating the two senses accounts for a lot of muddled spiritual conversation.

 — end of entry —